-Hyoid, also known as lingual bone or tongue-bone, is a small horseshoe-shaped bone located in the mid-neck region.
+The hyoid, also known as the lingual or tongue bone, is a small horseshoe-shaped bone in the neck.
 The name of this bone has been derived from the Greek word ‘hyoeides’, meaning ‘upsilon-shaped’ or ‘U-shaped’.

 It is one of the most unique bones in the human body as it does not directly articulate with any other bone, having only muscular, ligamentous, and cartilaginous attachments.
-Due to this distinctive characteristic, the bone is referred to as free-floating or sesamoid bone.
+Due to this, it is referred to as a free-floating or sesamoid bone.

 Where is the Hyoid Bone Located

 The bone is located in the mid-neck region, between the mandible and the thyroid cartilage, anterior to the pharynx and epiglottis at the level of the third cervical vertebra (C3).
 It remains suspended from the tips of the styloid processes of the temporal bones by the stylohyoid ligaments.